faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 ## Reluctance to question

-The desire to maintain a belief in God and Christ can hinder a person from searching for and fairly evaluate the evidence that might contradict that belief.
+The desire to maintain a belief in God and Christ can hinder a person from searching for and then fairly evaluating the evidence that might contradict or deservedly weaken that belief.

 Mark 4:28-29